VegaDeftwing/OpGuidesHugoSrc/content/Phil/edu.md

 >
 > Remember: this $80,000 is for private tutoring, where individual attention would give you far and away a better and more thorough education than the 300-kids-in-a-lecture-hall style of classes that dominate undergraduate education today.
 >
 > But it can get even cheaper.
 Let's say you take the general principle of group classes from the university.
 Say you can find four other people to take all of these other classes with you.
 Just four.
-Well that equals out to $680 per class, or $16,000 a person for four years of classes.
+Well, that equals out to $680 per class, or $16,000 a person for four years of classes.

 [How I Got a Computer Science Degree in 3 Months for Less Than $5000](https://miguelrochefort.com/blog/cs-degree/)